Adopting a Child from Morocco FAQs

 - Parent Health: Excellent health without major medical concerns

 - Parent Mental Health: Considered on a case-by-case basis; no severe conditions

-- Education: High school diploma or equivalent education
+- Education: Minimum of a high school diploma

 - Prior Criminal History: Minor offense older than five years considered on a case-by-case basis; no drug offenses

 Morocco has closed all travel indefinitely and is enforcing strict quarantine rules.
 The restrictions prevent staff from traveling to and from their homes.
 A few caregivers and support staff now live in the orphanage away from their own families.

 Join us on October 10th, 2019, at 7:00 pm CST for this live webinar to learn more about the New Beginnings’ Morocco Program — eligibility, children available, length of time and the kafala process.
 Hear from staff directly and enjoy the opportunity to ask questions....

 New Beginnings is pleased to announce the opening of our Moroccan Program.
 It is a kafala program, and the families must be practicing Sunni Muslim.
 For the moment, we are limiting applications to families that have been waiting.
 In the coming weeks and months, we...